mmmmmm1988/YangChi_resume/README.md

 ###Decoding-Delay Sensitive Coding Scheme in TCP:

-On-going project.
-Designing a novel coding scheme for network-coded TCP to solve the decoding delay problem in such TCP implementations.
-This one will be implemented in Linux kernel 3.6 and the experiment will be carried on in a Raspberry-pi based wireless testbed.
+Design a novel coding scheme for network-coded TCP to solve the decoding delay problem in such TCP implementations.

 Paper: [TCP-Forward: Fast and Reliable TCP Variant for Wireless Networks](http://arxiv.org/abs/1408.2626)